retailcrm/api-client-php/README.md

 # RetailCRM API PHP client

-This is a PHP RetailCRM API client.
+This is the PHP RetailCRM API client.
 This library allows using of the actual API version.
 [API documentation](http://retailcrm.github.io/api-client-php)

 ## Requirements